Kashy10g/KashCyber-Tech/Profile README.md

 ## 🚀 About Me

-I am a **Cybersecurity Engineer** and **Python Automation Developer** dedicated to building tools that strengthen network security, improve analyst workflow, and make threat detection faster and smarter.
+I am a **Cybersecurity Blue Team** , **Well Exprienced Pentester and Network Analyst** and **Beginner Python Automation Developer** dedicated to building tools that strengthen network security, improve analyst workflow, and make threat detection faster and smarter.

 My work focuses on: